 "Collection Site."
 A place designated by the City where employees present themselves for the purpose of providing a specimen of their urine or breath to be analyzed for the presence of drugs/alcohol.
-"Designated Employer Representative."
-An employee authorized by the employer to take immediate action(s) to remove employees from safety sensitive duties, cause employees to be removed from these covered duties, or make required decisions in the testing and evaluation process.

 "Direct Observed Collection."
 The observer is the same gender as the employee.
 The employee raises his or her shirt, blouse, or dress/skirt, as appropriate, above the waist, and lowers clothing and underpants to show the observer, by turning around, that they do not have a prosthetic device.
 After it is determined that the employee does not have such a device, the employee may return clothing to its proper position for the observed urination.
 As the observer, you must watch the urine go from the employee's body into the collection container.